jimrobinson/trace/README.md

 	trace.Remove(listener)

-Note that multiple goroutines may call a listenerFn at a time.
+Note that multiple goroutines may call a trace.ListenerFn at a time.